fiddy package

 reset_cache()

-class fiddy.directional_derivative.DirectionalDerivative(id: str, direction: numpy.ndarray[typing.Any, numpy.dtype[numpy.float64]], pending_computers: List[fiddy.directional_derivative.Computer], computers: List[fiddy.directional_derivative.Computer], analyses: List[Callable[[ForwardRef('DirectionalDerivative')], Any]], success_checker: Callable[[ForwardRef('DirectionalDerivative')], bool] = <function DirectionalDerivative.<lambda> at 0x7fcab8521da0>, expected_result: fiddy.directional_derivative.ExpectedDirectionalDerivative = None, success: bool = False, value: numpy.float64 = None, completed: bool = False, fast: bool = False, autorun: bool = True)
+class fiddy.directional_derivative.DirectionalDerivative(id: str, direction: NDArray[numpy.float64], pending_computers: list[fiddy.directional_derivative.Computer], computers: list[fiddy.directional_derivative.Computer], analyses: list[collections.abc.Callable[['DirectionalDerivative'], typing.Any]], success_checker: collections.abc.Callable[['DirectionalDerivative'], bool] = <function DirectionalDerivative.<lambda> at 0x7969f68dfa60>, expected_result: fiddy.directional_derivative.ExpectedDirectionalDerivative = None, success: bool = False, value: numpy.float64 = nan, completed: bool = False, fast: bool = False, autorun: bool = True)

 Bases: object

-analyses: List[Callable[[DirectionalDerivative], Any]]
+analyses: list[Callable[[DirectionalDerivative], Any]]

 autorun: bool = True